Homegear/node-blue-doc/creating-nodes/docs/first_node.md

 This tells the runtime the name of the module and what node files the module contains.

 !!! note
-    In contrast to PHP nodes no `maxThreadCounts` property is needed as JavaScript nodes don't start threads.
+    In contrast to PHP and C++ nodes no `maxThreadCounts` property is needed as JavaScript nodes don't start threads.

 For more information about how to package your node, including requirements on naming and other properties that should be set before publishing your node, refer to the packaging guide (TODO).